Florida is a “no-fault” divorce state.

 What must a party prove in order to file for divorce in the State of Florida?

-- The spouse filing for divorce must have been a continuous resident of Florida for at least six (6) months prior to filing his or her Petition for Dissolution of Marriage.
+- One spouse must have been a continuous resident of Florida for at least six (6) consecutive months prior to filing his or her Petition for Dissolution of Marriage.
 If you are in the military, and reside in Florida and have been deployed or relocated outside the State of Florida, you will still be allowed to claim your residency status in order to file for divorce.

 - The marriage cannot be saved with any type of marriage counseling. •